nrdrch/slib-sorter/README.md

 ```

 ### Future additions
-- [ ] Continue to work on the sorting itself
 - [ ] Apply somewhat simple AI to further boost accuracy, including sorting not based on names but sound.